tokio-rs/website/content/docs/getting-started/hello-world.md

 # Next steps

 We've only dipped our toes into Tokio and its asynchronous model.
-The next page in the guide, will start digging a bit deeper into Futures and the Tokio runtime model.
+The next page in the guide will start digging a bit deeper into Futures and the Tokio runtime model.

 [`Future`]: {{< api-url "futures" >}}/future/trait.Future.html
 [rt]: {{< api-url "tokio" >}}/runtime/index.html